knoll3/metamask-encryption/README.md

+# Metamask Encryption

+Encrypts and decrypts a message using a metamask signer.

 The functions in this repo were written based on this blog post: https://betterprogramming.pub/exchanging-encrypted-data-on-blockchain-using-metamask-a2e65a9a896c

 # Getting Started with Create React App